LAITRUNGMINHDUC/AzureScript-WordPress/README.md

 ![](https://raw.github.com/MINHDUC1996/AzureScript-WordPress/master/docs/Extract.png)

 #### What just happened?
-My script downloaded the latest WordPress package and uncompressed it into D:\home\sites\wwwroot\wordpress.
+My script downloaded the latest WordPress package and uncompressed it into **D:\home\sites\wwwroot\wordpress**.
 Then it remove the Zip and the Bat file.

 ### Step 4: Turn On MySQL in-app in Azure Web App